 - Inflammation: People with asthma have red, swollen bronchial tubes.
 This inflammation greatly contributes to the long-term damage that asthma can cause to the lungs.

 - Airway Irritability: The airways of people with asthma are extremely sensitive.
-The airways tend to overreact and narrow due to even the slightest environmental trigger.
+The airways tend to overreact and narrow due to even the slightest environmental triggers.
+Inflammation makes irritability worse.

 Most people with asthma have attacks separated by symptom-free periods.
 Some people have long-term shortness of breath with episodes of increased shortness of breath.
 Asthma attacks can last for minutes to days, and can become dangerous if the airflow is severely restricted.
 Symptoms include: